 Another “Pay it forward” post.
 Someone asked this question today and after providing them with the answer I was grimly reminded of how little professionals fail to include these UX activities in their web or application projects.
 When I first started out in this industry I didn’t understand the power of how Storyboard, User Story and User Journey can influence your end product.
 I soon learned my lesson as I got to grips with animation early in my career and now, I include this stage as a default in my projects.

-All three definitions, Storyboard, User Story and User Journey are crucial in my opinion to the planning and production of whatever it is you are creating in the web, web anime or video world.
+All three definitions, Storyboard, User Story and User Journey are crucial in my opinion to the planning and production of whatever it is you are creating explainer videos in the web, web anime or video world.
+Animation Studios in Singapore it’s a big production Company that can help to learn more about design, check out the website.
+Coolbox Film and Video Production it’s my favorite page to learn about video production they handle everything in-house, so you always receive a stunning finished product that engages and inspires your audience.
 But what is the difference between them and do you need to include these in your projects?

 Let’s briefly run through what each of these mean.